toastal/elm-applicatives-and-json-decoders/README.md

 - - -

-So let's see some in action -- see Pokémon example.
+So let's see some in action -- see [Pokémon example](https://codepen.io/toastal/pen/kXAKPk) `PokemonViewer.elm`.